Feodor0090/nmania/README.md

 If the game is too laggy even with flat skinning and without sounds, there is likely something wrong with your device, _WORKSFORME_.

 ## Manual building
+Find a SDK for your device, install it.
+Look for futher instructions in it's documentation (you want to package a `MIDlet suite`).

-You need an installed `Eclipse IDE for Java`, `Mobile Tools for Java` (MTJ) plugin for it, J2SE 1.5 and an SDK for your device.
+If you want an IDE, i can recommend `Eclipse IDE for Java` with `Mobile Tools for Java` (`MTJ`) plugin for it.
+You also need J2SE 1.5 and an SDK for your device.
 Set up them to work together and create a JAR package from `Application Descriptor` screen.